 x.
-Parents are sent a residential visit form to be completed and returned to school shortly before their child leaves for an overnight or extended day visit.
-This form requests up-to-date information about the child's current condition and their overall health.
-This provides essential and up-to-date information to relevant staff and school supervisors to help the child manage their condition while they are away.
+Parents are sent a residential visit form to be See Appendix 1 - Form 5 completed and returned to school shortly before their child leaves for an overnight or extended day visit.
+This form requests up-todate information about the child's current condition and their overall health.
+This provides supervised taking medication.
+Details of the essential and up-to-date information to relevant staff and school supervisors to help the child manage their condition while they are medication administered, this is also recorded away.
 This includes information about medication not normally taken during school hours.